Viola Smith, swing era’s ‘fastest girl drummer in the world,’ dies at 107

 Spitalny's group was one of many all-girl big bands — such as the International Sweethearts of Rhythm — that peaked in the early 1940s and rapidly faded from the scene as men returned from war.
 The demand for jazz was eclipsed by rock within a decade.

-Ms. Smith, who said she was always well paid and lived frugally, traveled in retirement and eventually settled in Costa Mesa to be near her cousin, founder of the Piecemakers, a quasi-religious commune with a renowned store selling quilts and quilting materials.
-She died at a home near the property.
+Ms. Smith, who said she was always well paid and lived frugally, traveled in retirement and eventually settled in Costa Mesa to be near her cousin.

 She leaves no immediate survivors but often spoke of ardent male admirers — including an obscure young crooner named Frank Sinatra, who propositioned her at a Manhattan ribs joint where musicians gathered.
 Her subsequent engagement to another man was called off when he was drafted in World War II.